-The exchange of images between a finishing facility and VFX vendor(s) is a crucial aspect of post-production which has a large impact on the quality, schedule, and cost of VFX.
-The following requirements and best practices are intended to reduce ambiguity, maximize image quality and reduce errors during this process.
-These requirements are based on experience across many types of content and workflows, but the best choices for each project may depend on a number of factors.
-If you have any questions, Netflix is here to help.
-Please reach out to your Post Management or VFX contact at Netflix.
+The exchange of images between a finishing facility and VFX vendor(s) is a crucial aspect of post production with a major impact on the quality, schedule, and cost of VFX.
+The guidelines that follow are intended to maximize image quality and reduce errors and ambiguity.
+The requirements are derived from experience across a wide range of content and workflows; however, the best choices for an individual project may depend on a combination of factors.
+If you have questions, Netflix is here to help.
+Please reach out to your Post Production Management or VFX contact at Netflix.

 - VFX pulls and deliveries must have an intended active image area of at least UHD (3840 square pixels in width).

-- If original capture format was less than 3840 square pixels in width, contact your Post Management or VFX contact at Netflix with any questions.
+- If the original capture format was less than 3840 square pixels in width, contact your Post Production Management or VFX contact at Netflix.

 - VFX pulls and final deliveries must be in one of the following file formats:

 - EXR can be uncompressed or use lossless compression (i.e., ZIP or PIZ).